obsqrbtz/obsqrbtz-space/src/lib/posts/custom-control-avaloniaui.md

 }
 ```

 Now we can bind a property from the ViewModel to the UserControl and render things there.
-It's time to add actually use the control:
+It's time to actually use the control:

 Add the reference to our control to the View, which will be using it: